 Phase 2: Single Ply and Intro to Steep Slope Roofing

-Phase 3: Hot Tar , Torch Down Systems and Blue Print Reading
+Phase 3: Hot-Tar , Torch Down Systems, and Blue Print Reading

 What Type of Work Will I Do?

 Union Roofers and Waterproofers work on a variety of types of buildings, protecting those facilities against water intrusion and ultimate damage to the structure and its contents.
 Roofing in the commercial and industrial sector is generally of the built-up type or the single-ply category.
-In built-up roofing, layers or piles of felt are set in hot bitumen over insulation boards to form a waterproof membrane.
-An aggregate may be imbedded in a final bitumen coat to protect the membrane from ultraviolet radiation of the sun and other environmental hazards.
+In built-up roofing, layers or plies of felt are set in hot bitumen over insulation boards to form a waterproof membrane.
+An aggregate may be embedded in a final bitumen coat to protect the membrane from the ultraviolet radiation of the sun and other environmental hazards.

-A separate category of roofing is the modified bitumen system that may be applied with hot bitumen or torched-on with high intensity propane burners.
+A separate category of roofing is the modified bitumen system that may be applied with hot bitumen or torched-on with high-intensity propane burners.

 Waterproofing is a specialty aspect of the roofing trade but is no less important than a roof in protecting a building against moisture intrusion.
 Waterproofing can be below grade, which is usually foundation work.
-It can also be done on plaza decks, parking garage floors and other sections of a building where water or moisture protection is crucial.
+It can also be done on plaza decks, parking garage floors, and other sections of a building where water or moisture protection is crucial.
 Materials used in waterproofing are generally of the same type used in roofing, although there are many specialty application materials that may be specified for this type of work.

 Journey Level Courses

-Continuing education classes are also available to our journey level members.
+Continuing education classes are also available to our journey-level members.

-Roofers Local 96 offers its journey level courses and certification in OSHA 10, Asbestos certification and renewal, First-Aid, Foreman Training and Crane Operation.
+Roofers Local 96 offers its journey-level courses and certification in OSHA 10, Asbestos certification and renewal, First-Aid, Foreman Training, and Crane Operation.